 Since its origin in 1934, the Weisman Art Museum has been a teaching museum for the University of Minnesota.
 Today, education remains central to the museum’s mission to make the arts accessible – intellectually, emotionally, and physically – to the University and public communities.

-For current employment opportunities, type “Weisman Art Museum” into the keyword search of the University of Minnesota’s online employment service.
+For all current employment opportunities, type “Weisman” into the keyword search of the University of Minnesota’s online employment service.

 Be in the know.
 WAM donors receive invitations to exhibition preview parties, special events, and exclusive programs with artists.
 Become a member today >>